 Do it Yourself

 It is important to address a mouse infestation problem as soon as possible after you become aware of it.
 As mentioned above, population explosion is a serious factor when it comes to mice.
 There are many options for eradicating rodents from your home and initially you may well want to try out the DIY route.
 Various kinds of traps are widely available which you can either buy or make yourself.
 Traps may be designed to kill the mouse or result in a live capture.
 Then there are the poisons and repellents, or you may prefer to do it the natural way, using strong smelling drops and sprays.

 Get Professional Help

-If you do not succeed in quickly nipping it in the bud, it is highly recommended to get professional help to deal with your mice infestation.
+If you do not succeed in quickly nipping it in the bud, it is highly recommended to get professional help to deal with your mice problem.
 Exterminators have the training and experience to know exactly how best to rid your home of mice.
 They can identify the most likely places where your resident mice population is breeding, and they will have a realistic idea as to how long it will take to flush them out.
 Professional mouse control experts know how to use traps and poisons safely, and they should also relieve you of the unpleasant task of cleaning up afterwards.

 How to Prevent Further Infestations

 - Seal up the cracks and holes: Make sure that all your doors and windows close securely, and seal up any cracks or holes around your walls and floorboards with metal or cement.